Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ## Role Blocks
 Role blocks let you prevent specific roles from spawning together in the same round.
 Previously this functionality was only available to a few select pairs of roles using ConVars such as `ttt_single_paramedic_hypnotist`, but these have been removed as role blocks can achieve everything these ConVars could, and more.

 Role blocks are configured using the UI, accessible by admins using the `ttt_roleblocks` command.
 Role blocks are saved in the *data/rolepacks.json* file so that they can then be backed up or copied from server-to-server just by transferring that file.
+Once a role block is created and saved, it automatically takes effect.

 ![Blank Role Blocks Window](docs/tutorials/img/RoleBlocks_Blank.png)